Press "Enter" to skip to content

 US Army Band bugler using a B-Flat Clairon to sound Taps

-The United States Army Band (Pershing’s Own) had been providing buglers for services at the Tomb of the Unknown Soldier and a decision was made to continue the tradition of using valve-less bugles.
+The United States Army Band (Pershing’s Own) had been providing buglers for services at the Tomb of the Unknown Soldier, and a decision was made to continue the tradition of using valveless bugles.
 The bugle has been the traditional signal instrument in the United States Army since the Revolutionary War.
-It went through several design changes before settling on the one used today.
-Unfortunately there were no quality instruments to be had during the 1930s and 40s.
-The M1892 G Field Trumpet was inadequate and trumpeters from the band used the French styled Clairon as an alternative during the 1930s.
-These large belled bugles are pitched in the key of B-Flat and have a superior sound to the M1892s that are pitched in G. These Clairons came into use during World War I and General Pershing had ordered their use, replacing the smaller M1894 Bugle (known as Trench Bugles) during the 1920s and 30s.
+It underwent several design changes before settling on the one used today.
+Unfortunately, there were no quality instruments available during the 1930s and 1940s.
+The M1892 G Field Trumpet was inadequate, and trumpeters from the band used the French-styled Clairon as an alternative during the 1930s.
+These large-belled bugles are pitched in the key of B-Flat and have a superior sound to the M1892s pitched in G. These Clairons came into use during World War I, and General Pershing ordered their use, replacing the smaller M1894 Bugle (known as Trench Bugles) during the 1920s and 1930s.

 Sergeant First Class George Myers sounds Taps in the crypt of the Memorial Amphitheater, 1947

-After World War II, members of the United States Army Band approached Vincent Bach, the renown trumpet manufacturer, with the idea of producing special bugles pitched in B-Flat to be used for ceremonies at the Tomb and for funerals in Arlington.
+After World War II, members of the United States Army Band approached Vincent Bach, the renowned trumpet manufacturer, with the idea of producing special B-flat bugles for ceremonies at the Tomb and for funerals in Arlington.
 Bach had been producing bugles since 1926 but was happy to manufacture a special bugle (referred to as a field trumpet) for the Army.

 Letter from Vincent Bach to George Myers

-Correspondence exists between Vincent Bach and Army Band buglers George Mitchell and George Myers in 1950 although Bach may have made a prototype by 1947.
-Gold plated bugles were to be made for use by the Army Band by the Vincent Bach Corporation and are still in use today for ceremonies at the Tomb.
+Correspondence between Vincent Bach and Army Band buglers George Mitchell and George Myers dates to 1950, although Bach may have made a prototype by 1947.
+Gold-plated bugles were commissioned by the Vincent Bach Corporation for the Army Band and are still in use today for ceremonies at the Tomb.

 US Army Band Bugler with a Bb Bach Bugle